 If you have diabetes, you probably know the warning signs of low blood sugar, or hypoglycemia.
 "It's been described best as a little like the feeling you get when you're sliding on ice in a car: panic, rapid heart rate, [and] sort of a sense of doom," says John Buse, MD, PhD, professor of medicine, chief of the division of endocrinology, and executive associate dean for clinical research at the University of North Carolina at Chapel Hill School of Medicine.

 Heart disease and blood vessel disease are common problems for many people who don’t have their diabetes under control.
-You're twice as likely to have heart problems and strokes as people who don’t have the condition.
+You're at least twice as likely to have heart problems and strokes as people who don’t have the condition.

 Symptoms: You might not notice warning signs until you have a heart attack or stroke.
 Problems with large blood vessels in your legs can cause leg cramps, changes in skin color, and less sensation.

 The good news: Many studies show that controlling your diabetes can help you avoid these problems, or stop them from getting worse if you have them.